room-to-grow/room-to-grow/README.md

 Add error handlers to our middlewares :)

+The current build is broken, it broke very close to the presentation so we did not have time to fix it.
+However, the webpack dev server still works.

 EXTRA NOTES:

 There are unhandles errors with the trefle API, and not all of the entries are complete